How to Do a Kitchen Risk Assessment in Hospitality

 10. Equipment

-Commercial kitchen equipment includes many hazards — moving parts on mixers and slicers, hot surfaces on ovens and grills, sharp blades, and pressurised systems.
-Staff can suffer serious injuries from equipment if not properly trained and if equipment isn't maintained.
+Who might be harmed and how: List the staff roles who use kitchen equipment and machinery and describe how they could be harmed.
+Commercial kitchen equipment includes many hazards: moving parts on mixers and slicers, hot surfaces on ovens and grills, sharp blades, and pressurised systems.
+Staff can suffer serious injuries if not properly trained or if equipment isn't maintained.

 What good answers look like: